alynaguibv/docs/content/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage.md

     - Including the *.gitattributes* file in the repository allows {% data variables.large_files.product_name_short %} objects to optionally be included in ZIP file and tarball archives.

   {% endnote %}

 4. Add a file to the repository matching the extension you've associated:
   ```shell
   $ git add path/to/file.psd
   ```

+   {% note %}

+  **Note:** If you already have added a large file before installing lfs you would actually need to readd it again.

+  {% endnote %}

 5. Commit the file and push it to {% data variables.product.product_name %}:
   ```shell
   $ git commit -m "add file.psd"